OpenAI Whisper tutorial: Updating our Whisper API with GPT-3

 This API can be deployed anywhere where Docker can be used.
 Just keep in mind that this setup currently using CPU for processing the audio files.
 If you want to use GPU you need to change Dockerfile and share the GPU.
 I won't go into this deeper as this is an introduction.
 Docker GPU

-You can find the whole code here
+You can find the whole code on github

 Discover tutorials with similar technologies